Key Takeaways

 Where Simply Business performs best:

-• Repair, retail or food service businesses
+• Repair, retail or food service operations

 Where Simply Business performs less well: